May 11, 2026

 Evaluating Employee Engagement

-Evaluating employee engagement is essential as it correlates strongly with high performance. these types of questions also reveal how connected employees feel in their work environment.
+Evaluating employee engagement is essential as it correlates strongly with high performance.
+These types of questions also reveal how connected employees feel in their work environment.

 One example of a question could be, “Do you feel valued?”
 Another way to phrase it is, “Do you feel appreciated for your contributions?”